objarni/PoorProgrammersCCodeCoverage/README.md

    coverageReport(37, 42);
    ```

-One final challange: when to call coverageReport?
+One final challenge: when to call coverageReport?
 Well, one idea is from a 'reportTest' unit test,
 which is somehow run last, after all other (relevant) unit tests.
 In CGreen[1] style:

    ```cpp